kumahq/kuma-website/docs/docs/dev/policies/traffic-metrics.md

  conf:
    path: /metrics/overridden
    aggregate:
-     my-service: # causes that configuration from Mesh is disabled and endpoint's metrics won't be exposed
+     my-service: # causes that configuration from Mesh to be disabled and result in this endpoint's metrics to not be exposed
        enabled: false
      other-sidecar:
        port: 1234 # override port from Mesh